b2renger/Introduction_A-frame/README.md

 For our examples we will use textures from this [link](https://polyhaven.com/a/forest_leaves_02) - (btw [polyhaven](https://polyhaven.com) is awesome !)

 First you need to load your image into replit you can just drag and drop it onto the 'assets' folder.
+If the folder does not exist : you can create one.
 Then in the assets part of our programm you can import it:

 ```html
 <img id="leavestex" src="assets/forest_leaves_02_diffuse_1k.jpg">